philipturner/swift-colab/README.md

 For an in-depth look at how and why this repository was created, check out the [summary of its history](./Documentation/ColabSupportHistory.md).

 > Parts of this README from here on out are extremely out of date.
+As Swift-Colab becomes the official successor to google/swift-jupyter, there will no longer be a notice to look at the old repository for any instructions.

 ## How to run Swift on Google Colaboratory